 If the cost of school is not covered by other forms of aid, SSMT has an arrangement with TFC Tuition Finance Company to offer low interest loans for the balance.
 Interest rates are substantially lower than the usual private education loans from banks.

 There are two tax credits that students (or their parents) may be eligible to claim.
 A tax credit reduces the amount of income tax you have to pay.
 Unlike a deduction, which reduces the amount of income subject to tax, a credit directly reduces the tax itself.
 Eligible SSMT students may receive up to the maximum credit of $2,500 as a refund (or a reduction in tax liability).
 Students with low income who are not required to pay any income tax may be eligible for a refundable credit of up to $1,000.

 The American Opportunity and Lifetime Learning Credits are detailed in IRS Publication 970.
 Both credits have income limits and other conditions.
 Consult your accountant for details.

 Sarasota School of Massage Therapy is approved by the State Approving Agency for financial assistance for eligible veterans.
 Students eligible for VA benefits should contact the Admissions office.

 The non-refundable application fee, unless the class has been canceled, is $25, and is submitted with the application.

-Tuition cost is $13,225.
+Tuition cost is $15,325.
 Federal financial aid is available for those who qualify.
 There are a variety of alternatives for covering the tuition.
+We have a flat-rate tuition for the entire program, but for DoD purposes, we break down the tuition into a "per clock hour" cost at a rate of $20.43 per hour.

 Students must provide linens, but most massage lubricants (creams, lotions, and oils) are included in tuition.